Mission San José (Texas)

+History

-The mission was founded on February 23, 1720, because Mission San Antonio de Valero had become overcrowded shortly after its founding with refugees from the closed East Texas missions.
+The mission was founded by the Cana people on February 23, 1720, because Mission San Antonio de Valero had become overcrowded shortly after its founding with refugees from the closed East Texas missions.
 Father Antonio Margil received permission from the governor of Coahuila and Texas, the Marquis de San Miguel de Aguayo, to build a new mission 5 mi south of San Antonio de Valero.
 Like San Antonio de Valero, Mission San José served the Coahuiltecan Natives.
 The first buildings, made of brush, straw, and mud, were quickly replaced by large stone structures, including guest rooms, offices, a dining room, and a pantry.
 A heavy outer wall was built around the main part of the mission, and rooms for 350 Natives were built into the walls.

 A new church, which is still standing, was constructed in 1768 from local limestone.
 The mission lands were given to its Natives in 1794, and mission activities officially ended in 1824.
 After that, the buildings were home to soldiers, the homeless, and bandits.
 Starting in 1933, the Civil Works Administration and then the Works Progress Administration provided the labor to rebuild and restore the grounds of the mission.
 Some of the funding for the restoration came from money allotted by the United States for the Texas Centennial Exposition held in Dallas in 1936.
 The mission walls and Indian quarters were re-built, and the granary was restored.